We offer a comprehensive measuring and fitting service using laser-guided equipment.

 There are a number of companies in the UK offering a range of different styles for distressed glass, some of which resemble old or antiqued mirror glass, and some of which have a more contemporary look like marbled or mottled.

-As the process is much more labour intensive than standard mirror glass, the costs are considerably higher, often starting at around £350 per square metre before VAT.
-Lead times are also longer, typically 4-6 weeks.
+As the process is much more labour intensive than standard mirror glass, the costs are considerably higher, with longer lead times of typically 4-6 weeks.

 Saligo Design makes and installs antique mirror tiles in a variety of different finishes.
 Our antique mirror glass tiles are made in either the hand finished styles or the ready made styles.

 Each tile is cut and polished to a specified size of choice in order to perfectly fit an area.
 However the difference between the manufacturing of antique mirror tiles in our hand made range is significant in comparison to tiles manufactured in our ready made range.